spark-up/spark-up.github.io/index.rst

 Using an ML-based approach, standard ML models are built and trained on a labeled benchmark dataset that is able to predict feature types from columns with reasonable accuracy.

-Heterodyne addresses the scalability issues currently affecting Project Sorting Hat using PySpark.
+Heterodyne addresses the scalability issues currently affecting the ML Data Prep Zoo using PySpark.

 .. toctree::